Summer Courses

 AP European Hist

-- Mr. Munson
+- Michael Munson

-Registration: $700
+Tuition: $700

 AP European History is a high level academic study of modern European civilization from its origins in the fifteenth century to the present.
 This course is the equivalent of an introductory college or university survey of modern European history.
 AP Euro students will explore, analyze, and understand the significance of major European historical developments from the late Medieval Era to the present.
 By coming to know the history Modern Europe, students will be able to describe, explain, and discuss how the world we currently recognize, came to be.
 They will understand how the emergence of Modern Europe had significant influence on the world we know today.
 The will also come to know ways in which that influence continues and allows us insights on what the future may bring.